RobertARandolph/AdmiralBumbleBee.com/_posts/2018-12-15-Why-I-hate-Windows.md

 I use these commands like it's second nature.
 Even when doing normal typing I constantly use these commands to do light editing to text.
 It's much easier than reaching for the arrow keys, page up/dn keys, backspace and there's no analog to transpose.

 These are _native_ to macOS.
 Nothing needs to be installed.
+They're also common in most shell environments thanks to [Readline](https://en.wikipedia.org/wiki/GNU_Readline).

 [There is a potential solution to this in Windows](http://www.cam.hi-ho.ne.jp/oishi/indexen.html) but it has some problems.
 Keys like C-a and C-v are already taken by the OS as select all and paste respectively.
 (This is also an issue when using a non-cmd.exe/powershell terminal where c-c and c-z are already taken, so you can't copy/paste text without using other shortcuts).